opentensor/developer-docs/docs/dynamic-tao/index.md

 # Dynamic TAO

-Dynamic TAO (D-TAO) is a planned evolution of the integrated tokenomic and governance model that underlies the Bittensor network.
+Dynamic TAO is a planned evolution of the integrated tokenomic and governance model that underlies the Bittensor network.
 It represents a significant step in Bittensor's trajectory toward more thorough decentralization.

 See: [Conceptual guide to Dynamic TAO](./dtao-guide.md)